 Add instant coffee powder and sugar in a cup.

-Add 2 tbsp water and beat the coffee and sugar vigorously until it is light and fluffy.
+Add 2 tablespoon water and beat the coffee and sugar vigorously until it is light and fluffy.

 It takes about 5-8 minutes of vigorous beating for the coffee to reach this stage.